Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 The loop customization feature will not only enable researchers to customize Lightning down to its very core, but also allow one to build new functionalities on top of it.

 .. image:: ../_static/images/extensions/loops/epoch-loop-steps.gif
+    :alt: Animation showing how to convert a standard training loop to a Lightning loop

 The training loop in Lightning